yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-6. `WorkflowHostForm_Load`için aşağıdaki kodu ekleyin.
+6. Aşağıdaki kodu `WorkflowHostForm_Load` içine ekleyin.

     ```vb
     ' Initialize the store and configure it so that it can be used for